How I got here...

 My healing began and flourished because I reached out to others for support and guidance.

 I was fearless about going to a therapist after my brother died to heal my chasm of pain.
 I spent a week at a buddhist retreat with my niece to expand on my understanding of life, and death.
 I leaned into my family and faith community for support.
 I read dozens of books on death and dying, attended lectures and spoke with experts in the field.
-I sought to learn from my grief.
+I sought to learn from my grief, researching and taking classes.
 I would talk with people about their grief and in doing so I became aware that I was developing a unique gift for helping others transcend grief as I had transcended mine.

 Experiencing so many deaths made me recognize how critically important it is to prepare for end-of-life before a health crisis occurs, while we are still healthy in mind and body.